-There are several different types of financial aid available for students seeking a master’s degree.
-The first step is to fill out the Free Application for Federal Student (FAFSA), which determines how much assistance the U.S. government thinks you’re qualified to receive.
-Only students at accredited schools are eligible to receive federal aid.
-This aid can come in the form of loans, grants, or work-study stipends.
+There are several different types of financial aid available for students seeking an associate’s degree.
+The first step is to fill out the Free Application for Federal Student Aid (FAFSA), which determines how much assistance the U.S. government thinks you’re eligible to receive.
+This can come in the form of loans, grants, or work-study stipends.
 You can also apply for private loans through banks and other institutions.

-You may also qualify to receive scholarships based on academic merit or other criteria.
-You can find scholarships that are open to all types of students, as well as ones designed for particular people based on things such as ethnicity, background, military service, and more.
+You may also qualify to receive scholarships or grants based on academic merit or other criteria.
+These might be available to all types of students, or you might find ones designed for particular people based on things such as ethnicity, background, military service, and more.